nicklockwood/StandardPaths/README.md

 This method returns the user interface idiom suffix if found, or @"" if not.

+    - (BOOL)hasInterfaceIdiomSuffix;

+This method returns YES if the string has an interface idiom suffix.

-    - (UIUserInterfaceIdiom)interfaceIdiom;
+    - (UIUserInterfaceIdiom)interfaceIdiomFromSuffix;

 This method returns the UIUserInterfaceIdiom value specified by a file's interface idiom suffix (if found).
 If no suffix is found it returns the current device idiom.
 UIUserInterfaceIdiom is part of UIKit, and isn't defined on Mac OS, so StandardPaths defines these constants if running on Mac OS, and adds an additional UIUserInterfaceIdiomDesktop constant to represent the Mac OS desktop idiom.
 This implementation is compatible with the one used by the Chameleon iOS-Mac conversion library, so you should be able to use both libraries together.

     - (NSString *)stringByAppendingSuffixForScale:(CGFloat)scale;

 This method appends a standard scale suffix to the string.
 So for example if the passed scale value is 2.0 then the method will append @2x to the string.
 The method correctly handles file extensions and device type suffixes, so the @2x will be inserted before the file extension or device type suffix if present.
 See the Image file suffixes section below for more information.
+Passing a value of 0.0 for the scale will use the current device scale.

-    - (NSString *)stringByAppendingScaleSuffix;
+    - (NSString *)stringByAppendingDeviceScaleSuffix;

-This method appends an @2x suffix to the string if the device has a Retina display or does nothing if it doesn't.
+This method appends the appropriate suffix to the string for the current device scale (at present that means an @2x suffix if the device has a Retina display, or nothing if it doesn't).
 The method correctly handles file extensions and device type suffixes, so the @2x will be inserted before the file extension or device type suffix if present.
 See the Image file suffixes section below for more information.

     - (NSString *)stringByDeletingScaleSuffix;